adamingwersen/blog/_posts/2016-07-13-Jekyll-and-Github.markdown

 This guide covers all the necessary steps for launching a blog within 20 minutes on any UNIX-based system.
 A prerequisite is, that you're somewhat familiar with git and a terminal.
 You will also need a [Github](https://github.com) account.

-Having watched a few confusing videos on youtube and reading blogposts that did not solve my particular issues with this setup, i decided to do a compliation of the lessons i learned.
+Having watched a few confusing videos on youtube and reading blogposts that did not solve my particular issues with this setup, I decided to do a compliation of the lessons I learned.

 I'm doing this on a machine running ARCH-linux, where the process for installing ruby relies on the package-manager (pacman) - if you're on Mac/Ubuntu etc. you just have to make sure that you have git and ruby installed with a bundler - and you should not execute this code: